 After completing all the steps, sit back and take a moment to congratulate yourself.
 You’re now a Twitch Affiliate and the affiliate badge will display on your Twitch channel.

 Once you become an affiliate, your goal is to work towards the coveted Partner status for even greater earnings potential and select sponsorship opportunities.
-Here’s what to keep in mind when you become an affiliate.
+Here’s what to keep in mind when you become an affiliate, and also if you're wondering how to become a Twitch Partner.

 Because of Twitch’s 24-hour exclusivity rule, affiliates can’t live stream on multiple platforms simultaneously.
 There are penalties for breaking this rule which include termination from the affiliate program.
 However, you can upload on-demand videos and clips to YouTube 24 hours after publishing on Twitch.